Have We Met: Background and recording

 Have We Met was initially conceived by group leader Dan Bejar as a "Y2K album" with instrumentals inspired by the music of Björk, Air, and Massive Attack and 90's trip hop.
 The concept was quickly scrapped, with Bejar later explaining in an interview with Stereogum, "It wasn't a sound that really conjured up anything to anyone."
 Bejar characterizes the album as a "record born of isolation" with the motif of "a couple individuals huddled around the glow of the computer light."
 The album features a return to Bejar's stream of consciousness lyrics, previously employed on Kaputt (2011).

 The album's recording style marks a shift from the band-orientated recording approach of previous Destroyer albums.
 Bejar recorded vocals for the album at night at his kitchen table, singing into a microphone connected to his laptop running GarageBand.
 He sent the vocals as well as demos of the album's songs to longtime producer John Collins, who worked on the songs on his laptop and iPad for three months at his home in Seattle, adding layers of synthesizers and rhythm sections with guitar lines by Nicolas Bragg.
 Collins also used fragments from previous Destroyer recording sessions to create soundscapes, including saxophone from Kaputt and trumpet from Poison Season (2015).

 Collins also produced and mixed the album.
 Commenting on Collins's involvement.
 Bejar said "I'd just give the whole thing to John and have him just blow it up, flesh it out – swap out my s—tty fake drums for cool drums, and play bass on it, and make the synths cool and not generic, and make the songs move."
 Most of the finished tracks on the album feature the first or seconds takes of the vocals that Bejar recorded.
 Bejar initially never planned to use the vocal recordings, calling them "the most piss-poor things that I've done since" the Destroyer album We'll Build Them a Golden Bridge (1995) which he recorded on 4-track.
 However, he became attached to the first takes he recorded since he felt they captured a vibe that "was enough to anchor the whole record."

 In its press release and subsequent interviews, Bejar said the album was partially influenced by 1980s films, including White Nights (1985) and Pretty in Pink (1986) in an attempt to make the album "really film noir-ish and spooky."
-The album was also influenced by the minimalism of 1980s hip hop music, the soundtracks of Korean horror movies, the five-hour director's cut of Until the end of the World (1991), and Leonard Cohen's last albums.
+The album was also influenced by the minimalism of 1980s hip-hop, the soundtracks of Korean horror movies, the five-hour director's cut of Until the end of the World (1991), and Leonard Cohen's last albums.
 Bejar admits the finished album was "more poppy than I envisioned."